aws-samples/amazon-efs-workshop/scenarios/docker/README.md

 ![](media/16218e0cceaf5f883f5dcd046a2c25a6.png)

 2. The cluster details should show 10 containers running.
-You can view the containers that are running by clicking on the **Tasks** tab.
+You can view the running containers by clicking on the **Tasks** tab.
 Click on the **Task Definition** to view the details of the container configuration.

 ![](media/74ecb04713abde3f3cbc782e13beccca.png)

-3. The Builder view, in the Volumes section will show that there’s a volume available to the containers called *my-efs*.
-This volume is mounted on the EC2 instances running the containers at /mnt/efs/php.
+3. In the **Builder** view, the Volumes section will show that there’s a volume available to the containers called *my-efs*.
+This volume is mounted on the EC2 container instances at /mnt/efs/php.

 ![](media/bec337bfe34ae40c5cfe80783fcce19e.png)

-4. In the JSON view, we can see the on the containers, the **my-efs** volume is mounted to **/var/www/html**, the default Apache home directory.
+4. In the JSON view, we can see that on the containers, the **my-efs** volume is mounted to **/var/www/html**, the default Apache home directory.
+Intitially this directory is empty.
 ```
    "mountPoints": [
     {